phaserjs/phaser/README.md

 <a name="change-log"></a>
 ## Change Log

-Version 2.2.0 - "Bethal" - in development
+Version 2.2.0 - "Bethal" - 3rd December 2014

 ### New Features

-* Updated to Pixi v2.1.0 - see seprate change log entry below.
+* Updated to Pixi v2.2.0 - see separate change log entry below.
 * Cache.getRenderTexture will retrieve a RenderTexture that is stored in the Phaser Cache.
 This method replaces Cache.getTexture which is now deprecated.
 * Cache.autoResolveURL is a new boolean (default `false`) that automatically builds a cached map of all loaded assets vs. their absolute URLs, for use with Cache.getURL and Cache.checkURL.
 Note that in 2.1.3 and earlier this was enabled by default, but has since been moved behind this property which needs to be set to `true` *before* you load any assets to enable.
 * You can now call Tween.to again on a Tween that has already completed.
 This will re-use the same tween, on the original object, without having to recreate the Tween again.
 This allows a single tween instance to be re-used multiple times, providing they are linked to the same object (thanks InsaneHero)